HOW TO BULLET JOURNAL FOR BEGINNERS! Simple Step-by Step Guide

 I also used Pinterest and Youtube to draw ideas on how I can potentially structure my journal.
 I knew that I wanted to leave creative spaces sparingly so I can doodle, sketch or write down my thoughts.
 I am also forgetful so an event calendar would potentially work for me.
 Some bullet journals had bucket lists for 6 months or a year and that is great to truck achievements.
 The biggest challenge for me was to find great ways for me to record my daily tasks and my habits.

-So after identifying my requirements, finding a journal that inspires the process of planning, organising and reflecting is important.
+So after identifying my requirements, finding a dot grid notebook that inspires the process of planning, organising and reflecting is important.
 I consider myself lucky as I managed to come across an eco-friendly brand with biodegradable dotted journals.
-ZenART Supplies was founded off the back of the creator being frustrated with not finding what she needed in the market.
+ZenART Supplies, is not only an art journal supplies but an art supplies that was founded off the back of the creator being frustrated with not finding what she needed in the market.
 Their B5 journal is ideal for me.
 It is a perfect size to fit my daily needs and fit in my bag.
 I love the Japanese patterns which are different for each journal and they come in various colours.
 I chose the one that would inspire me and that is the one in turquoise color.
 These journals are faux leather bound, soft and quite flexible.
 I love the feeling of the paper inside.
 Pages are numbered which is great.
 This means I do not have to number them.

 First page is where I probably will write my name and a quote if I feel like.
 The first 4 pages are index pages which I thought is fantastic as I can create an index of my journal content.
 At the back of the journal, there is a pouch with some information on how to register the product, there is also a message from the owner of ZenART Supplies, and finally some stickers in case they are needed.